klmnden/azure-docs.tr-tr/articles/governance/policy/samples/apply-tag-default-value.md

 # Create the Policy Definition (Subscription scope)
 definition=$(az policy definition create --name 'apply-default-tag-value' --display-name 'Apply tag and its default value' --description 'Applies a required tag and its default value if it is not specified by the user' --rules 'https://raw.githubusercontent.com/Azure/azure-policy/master/samples/built-in-policy/apply-default-tag-value/azurepolicy.rules.json' --params 'https://raw.githubusercontent.com/Azure/azure-policy/master/samples/built-in-policy/apply-default-tag-value/azurepolicy.parameters.json' --mode All)

-# Set the scope to a resource group; may also be a subscription or management group
+# Set the scope to a resource group; may also be a resource, subscription, or management group
 scope=$(az group show --name 'YourResourceGroup')

 # Set the Policy Parameter (JSON format)